Understanding EDI 204: Motor Carrier Load Tender - Transaction Set

 Common Companion EDI Documents

-- EDI 824 (Application Advice): Used to notify the carrier of any errors or discrepancies in the load tender.
+Notifies the carrier of errors or discrepancies in the load tender.

 Challenges and Best Practices